 Trainees should have supervised practical experience in the clinical care of inpatients and outpatients with gastrointestinal disorders.
 Clinical experience must be gained in recognized posts linked with appropriate clinical responsibilities.

-(C) Skills
+They should have the ability to work with multidisciplinary teams, clinicians from other specialties and primary care physicians to manage gastrointestinal and hepatobiliary involvement in systemic diseases, and managing gastrointestinal and hepatobiliary conditions in patients with surgical, obstetric, gynaecological and oncological diseases.
+They should also understand the transition from paediatric to adult care in gastroenterology and hepatology.

-I) Basic diagnostic endoscopy techniques
+- (C) Procedural competency and capability - I) Basic diagnostic endoscopy techniques

-Trainees will be expected to be competent in upper gastrointestinal endoscopy (including push enteroscopy), sigmoidoscopy and colonoscopy as well as recognition of early neoplastic lesions.
-Trainees should understand the principles of GI endoscopy which includes indications, contraindications, informed consent, procedural risk, procedural sedation, intraprocedural monitoring, radiation protection, endoscope reprocessing, Trainees should undergo the mandatory College-recognised theoretical and practicum training on procedural sedation, and safety in endoscopic procedure, during the course of their Higher Physician Training, by attending endoscopy simulation training course.
-Although skill training in endoscopic retrograde cholangio-pancreatography (ERCP) and endoscopic ultrasound (EUS) are regarded as post-fellowship Advanced Gastrointestinal Endoscopy training, understanding in the principles and role of these procedures in management is required.
+Ability to perform upper gastrointestinal endoscopy (including push enteroscopy), sigmoidoscopy and colonoscopy as well as recognition of early neoplastic lesions.

+Understand the principles of GI endoscopy which includes indications, contraindications, informed consent, procedural risk, procedural sedation, intraprocedural monitoring, radiation protection, endoscope reprocessing, Trainees should undergo the mandatory College-recognised theoretical and practicum training on procedural sedation, and safety in endoscopic procedure, during the course of their Higher Physician Training, by attending endoscopy simulation training course.

+Although skill training in endoscopic retrograde cholangiopancreatography (ERCP) and endoscopic ultrasonography (EUS) are regarded as post-fellowship Advanced Gastrointestinal Endoscopy training, understanding in the principles and role of these procedures in management is required.